rklymentiev/py-for-neuro/chapters/chapter0.md

 <exercise id="2" title="Q&A">

-**Q: If I am not a neuroscientist and not planning to work in life science field, can I benefit from the course?**
+**Q: If I am not a neuroscientist and not planning to work in a life science field, can I benefit from the course?**

 A: Definitely!
 Most exercises are based on neuroscience related data sets (description of these data sets is provided in the next parts), but you are not required to have a neuroscience background to solve them since they are more about Python programming.